History of Cedar Point in Timeline

 1912: Leap the Dips Ride Opens

-1913: Knute Rockne works as a lifeguard at Cedar Point
+1913: Knute Rockne Works at Cedar Point

 1917: Leap Frog Scenic Railway Replaces Dip the Dips

-1921: Cedar Downs Racing Derby opens at Euclid Beach Park
+1921: Cedar Downs Racing Derby Opens at Euclid Beach Park

 1924: William H. Dentzel Carousel Built

-The William H. Dentzel 1924 Carousel was built in 1924.
+In 1924, the William H. Dentzel Carousel was built.

-1929: The Cyclone Opens
+1929: Cyclone Roller Coaster Opens

 In 1929, the Cyclone, a wooden roller coaster, opened at Cedar Point.

-July 24, 1931: Death of George Boeckling
+July 24, 1931: Death of George A. Boeckling

 1938: Coliseum Modernization

-1940: Cedar Point featured in "Knute Rockne, All American"
+1940: Cedar Point Featured in "Knute Rockne, All American"

-1942: Momma Berardi's French Fries Arrive
+1942: Momma Berardi's Home Made French Fries Debut

-1946: Midway Carousel arrives at Cedar Point
+1946: Midway Carousel Brought to Cedar Point

 In 1946, the Midway Carousel was brought to Cedar Point.

-1951: Cyclone Coaster Removal
+1951: Cyclone Coaster Razed

 1957: Cedar Point Causeway Built

-1958: Management Changes
+1958: Management Change

-Around 1958, Bernie Zeiher was replaced by George Roose as president of Cedar Point, and Emile Legros was elected chairman.
+Around 1958, Bernie Zeiher was replaced by George Roose as the president of Cedar Point, and Emile Legros was elected chairman.

-1959: Cedar Point Refreshed
+1959: Cedar Point Refresh

-March 28, 1960: Plans to Transform into Disneyland
+March 28, 1960: Disneyland Transformation Plans Announced

 On March 28, 1960, Cedar Point announced plans to transform the park into a "Disneyland" amusement center, but those plans fell through.